PHOENIXCONTACT/MORYX-Framework/docs/articles/Core/ResourceReference.md

 # ResourceReference

-`ResourceReference` is an attribute that links to resources together. it's a mechanism that is used to save and load the source and the target relationship in the database.
+`ResourceReference` is an attribute that links 2 or more resources together. it's a mechanism that is used to save and load the source and the target relationship in the database.

 ## How does it work?